byui-cit/cit470/firewalls/README.md

 and enable Internet access for your DMZ and inside server VMs.

 ## Tools
-- A Palo Alto PA-440 firewall, to enforce policies regarding Internet-facing network traffic, and a FortiNet FortiGate firewall "VDOM" (virtual domain) to enforce policies regarding secure-facing traffic.
+- A Palo Alto PA-200 firewall to enforce policies regarding Internet-facing network traffic, and a FortiNet FortiGate firewall "VDOM" (virtual domain) to enforce policies regarding secure-facing traffic.

+Your instructor will provide credentials for each team to access these firewalls.

 - Your team's network diagram, annotated with the following necessary data:
   - Your outside zone's
 VLAN-id, network address/subnet mask, and your outside router's IPv4 address.